 Best Impact Wrench with Detent Pin:

-Looking at its lithium-ion battery, it is able to deliver enough energy for you to work on various projects.
+Looking at its lithium-ion battery, is able to deliver enough energy for you to work on various projects.

 The fast charger that comes with the unit allows for quickly recharging the battery to get back to work.

 As for the torque, you can expect a maximum of 400 ft-lbs.
 With such torque, it should be enough to get you the best performance you might need to handle various applications.

 To boost the torque, we find the unit using the best batteries.
 Since the battery has a fuel gauge, you would know how much power is remaining while working on different projects.